abdulrahman305/robotlb/README.md

 This small operator integrates them together, allowing you to use the `LoadBalancer` service type.

+You can follow the [TUTORIAL.md](./tutorial.md) to see how to set up a cluster using RobotLB from scratch.

 ## Prerequisites

 Before using this operator, make sure: